 - Crochet or knitting while preparing meals and waiting for water to boil or the oven to come up to temperature.

-- Keep a simple project in your car for when you get stop at the railroad tracks or are waiting for your child at sport practice.
+- Keep a simple project in your car when you get stopped at the railroad tracks or are waiting for your child at sports practice.

-- Waiting in your doctor or other professional’s office.
+- You are waiting in your doctor or other professional’s office.

 - Some knitters even knit while reading a book.

 During your time to craft multitasking, you should “keep it simple.”
 I usually knit dishcloths.
 It is not the time to work on that lace project: no pattern reading, calculations, or complicated stitch patterns.

 Join a craft group.
 Crafting with others is great motivation to finish your projects.

 You will meet new friends, learn new skills, and make time for your craft.